Alvin Harper

-Alvin Craig Harper (born July 6, 1967) is a former football wide receiver in the National Football League for the Dallas Cowboys, Tampa Bay Buccaneers, Washington Redskins and New Orleans Saints.
-He was drafted by the Dallas Cowboys in the first round of the 1991 NFL Draft.
-He played college football at the University of Tennessee.
-Harper played in Dallas for four years as the Cowboys won Super Bowl XXVII and Super Bowl XXVIII, both against the Buffalo Bills.
+Alvin Craig Harper (born July 6, 1967) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys, Tampa Bay Buccaneers, Washington Redskins and New Orleans Saints.
+He played college football for the Tennessee Volunteers.
+Harper was selected by the Dallas Cowboys in the first round of the 1991 NFL draft.
+He played in Dallas for four years as the Cowboys won Super Bowl XXVII and Super Bowl XXVIII, both against the Buffalo Bills.

-Early years
+Early life

 Harper attended Frostproof High School, where he was an outstanding football player, earning USA Today high school All-American honors as a senior in 1986.

-He also excelled in track and field, where he at one time held the Florida High School high jump record and won two state Class A high jumping titles, as well as basketball where he averaged 23 points and 10 rebounds per game.
+He also excelled in track and field; at one time he held the Florida High School high jump record, and also won two state Class A high jumping titles.
+As a basketball player he averaged 23 points and 10 rebounds per game.

 College career

 Harper accepted a football scholarship from the University of Tennessee.
 As a freshman, he appeared in 12 games as a backup wide receiver, making 15 receptions for 247 yards and one touchdown.
 He had a 45-yard touchdown reception in the second game against Colorado State University.

 As a sophomore, he was named a starter at wide receiver.
 He appeared in 11 games, posting 37 receptions for 487 yards and 5 touchdowns.
 In his first start in the fifth game against Washington State University, he set a school single-game record with 12 receptions.

 As a junior, he appeared in 11 games, tallying 13 receptions for 246 yards and 2 touchdowns.

 As a senior, he earned All-Southeastern Conference Freshman First-team honors in 1987, and All-Southeastern Conference first-team honors in 1990.
 He was also the MVP of the 1991 Hula Bowl, and finished his NCAA football career with 103 receptions for 1,547 yards and 16 touchdowns.

 He continued to excel in track and field, capturing the 1989 Southeastern Conference indoor high jump championship with a jump of 7 ft 2½in.
-He also anchored the University of Tennessee 4x100 and 4x400 metres relays.
+He also anchored the University of Tennessee 4x100 and 4x400 meter relays.